MySQL - Installation

 All downloads for MySQL are located at MySQL Downloads.
-Pick the version number for MySQL Community Server you want and, as exactly as possible, the platform you want.
+Pick the version number of MySQL Community Server which is required along with the platform you will be running it on.

 Installing MySQL on Linux/UNIX

-MySQL - The MySQL database server, which manages databases and tables, controls user access, and processes SQL queries.
+MySQL − The MySQL database server manages the databases and tables, controls user access and processes the SQL queries.

 MySQL-client − MySQL client programs, which make it possible to connect to and interact with the server.

 MySQL-devel − Libraries and header files that come in handy when compiling other programs that use MySQL.